 <endpoints> <endpoint name="Samples.InstanceMappingFile.Sales"> <!-- Scaled-out endpoint --> <instance queue="Samples.InstanceMappingFile.Sales-1"/> <instance queue="Samples.InstanceMappingFile.Sales-2"/> </endpoint> <!--Multiple endpoints hosted on same machine--> <endpoint name="Samples.InstanceMappingFile.Billing"> <instance machine="localhost"/> </endpoint> <endpoint name="Samples.InstanceMappingFile.Shipping"> <instance machine="localhost"/> </endpoint> </endpoints>

-The Sales application accepts clients' orders and publishes the
+The Sales application accepts client orders and publishes the

-OrderAccepted event in order to execute their business logic.
+OrderAccepted events in order to execute their business logic.

 The shared project contains definitions for messages.

-For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In real world is is usually best to run each instance on a separate virtual machine.
-In such case the instance mapping file would contain
+For the sake of simplicity, all the endpoints in this sample run on a single machine.
+In production, it is recommended to run each instance on a separate virtual machine.
+In this case, the instance mapping file would contain

 machine attributes mapping instances to their machines' host names instead of